 Sales and dating both consist of a journey between two parties that can either result in success or failure.

-Inbound sales and online dating are like Pepsi and Coke.
+B2B sales and online dating are like Pepsi and Coke.

 I’m sure you’re thinking we’ve gone mad with a statement like this but examine them closely and you’ll see the resemblance.